 The best approach for overall health and nutrition is a diet that limits sugary and processed foods and is rich in fruits, vegetables, grains, and healthy fats such as omega-3 fatty acids found in certain types of fish, flaxseed and other foods.

 See more Expert Answers

-- Attention deficit hyperactivity disorder.
+- Attention deficit hyperactivity disorder (ADHD).
 National Institute of Mental Health. http://www.nimh.nih.gov/health/publications/attention-deficit-hyperactivity-disorder/complete-index.shtml#pub5.
 Accessed Sept.
-14, 2011.
+10, 2014.

 - Krull KR.
-Overview of the treatment and prognosis of attention deficit hyperactivity disorder in children and adolescents. http://www.uptodate.com/home/index.html.
+Attention deficit hyperactivity disorder in children and adolescents: Overview of treatment and prognosis. http://www.uptodate.com/home.
 Accessed Sept.
-14, 2011.
+10, 2014.

 - Stevens LJ, et al. Mechanisms of behavioral, atopic, and other reactions to artificial food colors in children.
 Nutrition Reviews.
 2013;71:268.

 - Sonuga-Barke EJS, et al. Nonpharmacological interventions for ADHD: Systemic review and meta-analyses of randomized controlled trials of dietary and psychological treatments.
 American Journal of Psychiatry.
 2013;170:275.